trainline/envmgr-cli/README.rst

 service and 'my-asg' is an ASG, all of which are already registered in Environment Manager.*

-Get the health status of all instances of *AwesomeService*, in all slices:

 .. code-block:: bash

     # Get the health status of all instances of AwesomeService, in all slices: